compressa-net/compressa/README.md

 4. Open the `Compressa.sln` file from the `\src\Compressa` folder
 5. Select the `Compressa.GUI` project from the `Solution Explorer` on the right side, right click and `Set as Startup Project`
 6. Run the solution with the little green play button on the top bar (or press F5)

+IMPORTANT: This code is not production ready and it has my API keys for AssemblyAI and co:here!
+Feel free to use them for testing, just make sure that you don't share it with others.

 ## My Schedule